Liana1183/Getting-and-Cleaning-Data-Project/Tidy Data README.txt

 - 'Tidy Data Code Book.txt' : Code Book which explains the different fields in the data set.

+- 'run_analysis.R': This is the script that takes the original dataset and produces a tidy data set named 'tidy_data.txt'.

-- 'tidy_data.txt': contains the data set
+- 'tidy_data.txt': contains the data set produced by run_analysis.R

 Notes:
 ==========================================